jtorbett23/ML-Number-Reader/README.md

 ## Local Development

-- Train model on dataset (with random noise added) - `pipenv run create`
+- Create and train model on MNIST dataset (with random noise added) - `pipenv run create`
 - Run pygame locally with model - `pipenv run local-game`
 - Run an api that hosts both the ui and tensorflow to read numbers for development - `pipenv run api`
 - Run an api that only hosts tensorflow return the guessed number for development - `pipenv run api-reader`